effektif/user-docs/docs/forms.rst

 The `Description` section in the form builder is a text area that you can use to provide initial instructions to people who complete the form.
-Use can use Markdown to format the description, which makes it convenient to link to additional information, for example.
+You can use `Markdown <http://daringfireball.net/projects/markdown/basics>`_ to format the description, which makes it convenient to link to additional information, for example.

 The `Add a field` second contains a field types palette.